Feodor2/Mypal68/README.md

 If you are on SP2 and lower, there is no need to post a screenshot from blue_screen_view.
 And i suggest to apply postready updates of 2019.
 Some say that it runs fine on sp2 but it is no accurate data what to do.

-**Since the september i will decline the gethub becuase of the force authentication - for new stuff look the MSFN**

 **IF YOU GOT A BLUE SCREEN**

 Don't post a screenshot of the blue screen, as the screen isn't useful for troubleshooting.